Animal Health Study

 Benefits and Risks of Participating

 By taking part in our study, your cat’s condition could improve or the supplement may not help.
-If your cat qualifies for the study and completes the study he/she will be providing valuable information for helping other CKD cats in the future.
+If your cat qualifies for the study, your cat will need a physical exam and blood and urine collected for evaluation (no cost to you).

 The study covers the cost of the supplement, examinations and urine/bloodwork done as part of the study.
 If there are any side effects related to your cat’s participation in the study, the sponsor will cover the medical costs.
 You will also receive financial compensation for your full participation in the study.